Treats cancer, including lung, ovary, or breast cancer and Kaposi sarcoma.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.
 This medicine is usually given every 3 weeks and is used together with other cancer medicines, such as cisplatin or doxorubicin.

 - You may also receive other medicines to help prevent allergic reactions and nausea or vomiting from paclitaxel.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 If a dose is missed:

 - This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Drugs and Foods to Avoid